-It won’t take long for you to realise that Barcelona is the perfect place for social eating, drinking or learning Spanish.
+It won’t take long for you to realize that Barcelona is the perfect place for social eating, drinking or learning Spanish.

-Barcelona’s bar culture is part of the fabric of the city, and you’ll find traditional bars serving coffee and tapas all day as well as more modern establishments offering imaginative snacks, designer coffee and craft beers.
-We’ve put together a list of seven of our favourite places to meet, study and socialise.
+Barcelona’s bar culture is part of the fabric of the city, and you’ll find traditional bars serving coffee and tapas all day as well as more modern establishments offering imaginative snacks, designer coffee, and craft beers.
+We’ve put together a list of seven of our favorite places to meet, study and socialize.

 This writer’s number one spot for a solo coffee, mid-morning meeting, informal dinner or craft beer, Caravelle is an Australian owned gastropub, packed at the weekend due to their sought-after brunch menu, but less so during the evenings.

 Located in the hip city-center area of north Raval, it’s a recommendable location to start to get to know the city if your Spanish is still in its infancy and you want to be understood by the international waiting team.
 Head here alone or with a couple of classmates, and don’t miss the beers that are made at their microbrewery next door.